Suspected drug deaths in Scotland increase in October and November

 Public Health Scotland also released an alert for a new synthetic opioid being found on Scotland’s streets and in prisons.

-The number of suspected drug deaths in Scotland in October and November has increased following a downward trend, a report has showed.
+The number of suspected drug deaths in Scotland in October and November increased following a downward trend, figures show.

-Public Health Scotland’s Rapid Action Drugs Alerts and Response (Radar) quarterly report, released on Tuesday, showed 109 people had died from suspected drug deaths in November, higher than the same month in both 2021 (89) and 2020 (93).
+Public Health Scotland’s Rapid Action Drugs Alerts and Response (Radar) quarterly report, released on Tuesday, shows 109 people died from suspected drug use in November, higher than the same month in both 2021 (89) and 2020 (93).

 Figures for October were not included in the report.